jdvalera/Udacity-Full-Stack/Project4/README.md

 ### About
 Conference Central is a conference organization application supported by a cloud-based API server.
 The API supports: user authentication, user profiles, conference information and various manners in which to query data.
-The front-end and base functionalities was provided by Udacity.
+The front-end and base functionalities were provided by Udacity.

 ### Technologies used: